bigz94/octocase/README.md

 Create a products/services showcase or a sample photo gallery.

-## Implementing front-end pages
+## How do this work

-The plugin provides several components for building the octocase item list page (archive), category page, item details page and category list for the sidebar.
+The plugin provides several components for building the octocase item list page, category page, item details page and category list for the sidebar.

 ### Item list page